quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
 I had the most wonderful experience with Mr. Leeonnas Richardson and Cross Country Equity.
 My home buying experience can be described using one word..
-“FAVOR”.
+"FAVOR".
 Leeonnas is the GOAT!!
-Y’all, from  start to finish he was professional, prompt, courteous, diligent, patient and absolute  excelled in communicating every detail regarding the process.
-I can’t thank him enough for his expertise execution.
+Y'all, from  start to finish he was professional, prompt, courteous, diligent, patient and absolute  excelled in communicating every detail regarding the process.
+I can't thank him enough for his expertise execution.

 